-Police is supporting the progress of this Bill which amends the Terrorism Suppression (Control Orders) Act 2019 following the LynnMall attack in September 2021 and the Terrorism Suppression Act 2002 to clarify how designation as a terrorist entity applies to individuals who are imprisoned.
-The Bill is currently being considered by the Justice Select Committee, with their report due on 13 March 2023.
-The Bill is scheduled to be passed by May 2023.
+Police is supporting the progress of this Bill, led by the Minister of Justice, which amends the Terrorism Suppression (Control Orders) Act 2019, following the LynnMall attack in September 2021, and the Terrorism Suppression Act 2002 to clarify how designation as a terrorist entity applies to individuals who are imprisoned.
+The Justice Select Committee provided their report on the Bill on 13 March 2023.
+The Bill is currently awaiting its second reading and is scheduled to be passed by May 2023.